UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToThermalComfort.rst

 Data for this exercise
 ~~~~~~~~~~~~~~~~~~~~~~

 We will use the DSM, CDSM and DEM that we used to force SOLWEIG.
-We, however, have to add another file; **buildings.gpkg** that should also be in your input dataset.
+We, however, have to add another file; **buildings.gpkg (buildingsosm_kr)** that should also be in your input dataset.

-To run **URock**, you need a building vector dataset including building height attributes and/or a vegetation vector layer including height and some additional optional info such as attenuation factor (see below).
-Here, you will make use of raster DSM, DEM and CDSM to generate information for URock.
+To run **URock**, you also need a building vector dataset including building height attributes and/or a vegetation vector layer including height and some additional optional info such as attenuation factor (see below).
+Here, you will make use of raster DSM, DEM, CDSM and the building vector layer to generate information for URock.

 URock Prepare
 -------------